CBD: CHOOSING AND GROWING THE RIGHT STRAIN

 Cannabidiol (CBD) is one of the hottest trends in the cannabis industry.
-Consumers are using it to combat pain, inflammation, anxiety and generally improve the quality of their lives.
-And it’s legal in all 50 states.
+Consumers are using it to combat pain, inflammation, epilepsy, PTSD, anxiety and generally improve the quality of their lives.

-CBD is one of hundreds of components of marijuana and the second most prevalent of the active ingredients.
-By itself, however, unlike THC, it does not cause a high.
-CBD is produced from cannabis plants bred to have a high CBD to THC ratio or industrial hemp plants (cannabis plants with a THC concentration of .3% or less)
+CBD is one of hundreds of components of the cannabis plant and the second most prevalent of the active ingredients, and is produced from cannabis plants with a THC concentration of .3% or less.

-What do I need to know to grow my own high CBD strains?
+What do I need to know to grow my own high cannabinoid strains?

-First check the cannabis laws in your state.
-Although CBD is legal in all states, there might legal limits in your state regarding growing, processing and distribution.
+First check the industrial hemp laws in your state.
+Although CBD is legal in many states, there might legal limits in your state regarding hemp cultivation, transportation, sales and consumer usage.

 The next step is of critical importance: choose the right high CBD strain.

 Some of the most popular, high-yield CBD flower strains include:

 - Fruity Pebbles: 19%

 - Cherry Dream: 18%

 - Forbidden Fruit: 17%